Approved Date – 02/22/2021

 5.3.6.
 Sending email under names or addresses other than the employee's own officially designated DC government email address;

 5.3.7.
-Adding, removing, or modifying identifying network header information ("spoofing") in an effort to deceive or mislead recipients;
+Adding, removing, or modifying identifying network header information ("spoofing") to deceive or mislead recipients;

 5.3.8.
 Opening any "executable" email attachments (e.g., .exe, .bat, .scr, .vbs) from any source;